Axstr0n/farmbotsim-rs/README.md

 `performance_matrix/` - Stores all evaluations

 `src/` - Contains the core logic of the application:
-- `agent_module/` - Contains the agent struct and its associated logic, such as movement, battery, state machine.
+- `agent_module/` - Contains the agent struct and its associated logic, such as battery, state machine.
 - `app_module/` - Main app functionality.
 - `environment/` - Contains all environment structs (Crop, Field, Station, Env, Config, ...).
   - `env_module/` - Contains logic for env.